• Skip to primary navigation

 Can I make this in advance?

-Korean seafood pancake is best enjoyed fresh or same day for that crispy texture, but you can make it up to 4 days in advance and store it in an airtight container in the fridge once cooled.
+Korean seafood pancake is best enjoyed fresh or same day, but you can make it up to 4 days in advance and store in an airtight container in the fridge once cooled.
 To enjoy, reheat on the stovetop or air fryer at 350 F until hot throughout.

 Can I substitute the seafood?

-The seafood can be substituted with cooked chicken, or omitted completely.
+The seafood can be replaced with cooked chicken, or omitted completely.

 Can I air fry Korean seafood pancake?

-I don't recommend air frying Korean seafood pancake as the runny batter will slip through the air fryer basket.
+I don't recommend air frying Korean seafood pancake as the runny batter will slip through the air fryer basket, causing a mess.

 • Buchujeon Garlic Chive Pancake